bendytree/node-itsa/readme.md

 var itsa = require("itsa");
 ```

-#### Without NPM or Browserify
+#### Without NPM

-If you need it client side and don't use browserify, then use `dist/itsa.js` for development (it has source maps) and
+If you don't use NPM, then use `dist/itsa.js` for development (it has source maps) and
 use `dist/itsa.min.js` for production.
+There are no dependencies.

-    > itsa.min.js - 28K minified, 6K gzipped
+    > [itsa.min.js](https://raw.githubusercontent.com/bendytree/node-itsa/master/dist/itsa.min.js) - 28K minified, 6K gzipped

 ------------------------------------------------